citp/privacy-policy-historical/p/po/poi/poiseandpurpose.com.md

 ### Sharing Information

-Poise & Purpose may share your personal information, including your name and email address with third parties, such as affiliates, advertising partners, and unaffiliated third parties whose products and services Poise & Purpose thinks you may enjoy.
+Poise and Purpose may share your personal information, including your name and email address with third parties, such as affiliates, advertising partners, and unaffiliated third parties whose products and services Poise and Purpose thinks you may enjoy.
 Some of these third parties may use your personal information for marketing purposes.

 If we or some or all of our assets are acquired by another organization, including through bankruptcy, that organization will possess the information collected by us, and it will assume the rights and obligations regarding your information as described in this Privacy Statement.